The super nabla operator: On power sums

-We here circle a cell on the main diagonal to mark the last column of the original square path.
+If we circularly rearrange the north steps and east steps of the square path above, so that the path begins with the right-most, lowest vertical segment, and we circle a cell on the main diagonal to mark the last column of the original square path, we get a marked Dyck path, as in \Cref{fig:square_paths} (right).
 This corresponds to marking a row before the Dyck path returns to the main diagonal.
 The area is simply the area of the Dyck path.
 Recall that

-The first thing to note is that for $(P,Q) \in \RP_{\lambda,1^n}$, $Q$ is completely determined: The path must travel from $(1,0)$ to $(n+1,n)$ with only north-steps and east-steps; and every east-step must be followed by a north-step (since $\lambda = 1^n$).
-This means that $Q$ is the path which begins with an east-step, then alternates ``east, north, east, north'', and so on.
+The first thing to note is that if $(P,Q) \in \RP_{\lambda,1^n}$, then the bottom $Q$ is completely determined: the path must travel from $(1,0)$ to $(n+1,n)$ with only north steps and east steps; and every east step must be followed by a north step (since $\lambda = 1^n$).
+This means that $Q$ is the path which begins with an east step, then alternates ``east, north, east, north'', and so on.
 On the other hand $P$ cannot touch $Q$, so it must remain weakly above the line $y=x$ until the last step.
 Therefore, $P$ is a Dyck path.
-The return of the polyomino is equal to the return of $P$ as a Dyck path, i.e. the first time $P$ returns to the diagonal $y= x$.
+The return of the polyomino is equal to the return of $P$ as a Dyck path, i.e. the first time $P$ returns to the diagonal $y=x$.
 This equates the two interpretations when we set $t=1$.

-Another application of our formulas is a proof of the Delta Square Conjecture of \cite{DAdderio-Iraci-VandenWyngaerd-DeltaSquare-2019} when $t=1$.
-Here, there is a formula for $\Delta_{h_a} \Delta_{e_b} \omega p_n$ in terms of (partially) labeled square paths.
-Our methods allow one to give an interpretation for this symmetric function in order to prove the conjecture when $t=1$.
+Another application of our formulas is a proof of the Delta Square Conjecture \cite{DAdderio-Iraci-VandenWyngaerd-DeltaSquare-2019} when $t=1$.
+Here, there is a formula for $\Delta_{h_a} \Delta_{e_b} \omega(p_n)$ in terms of (partially) labeled square paths; our methods establish an interpretation for this symmetric function that agrees with the conjecture when $t=1$.